codacy-open-source-projects-scans/wget/docs/wget2.md

   characters in the text will also be sent as-is in the POST request.

   Please be aware that Wget2 needs to know the size of the POST data in advance.
-Therefore the argument to "--post-file" must be a regular file; specifying a FIFO or something like /dev/stdin won't work.
+Therefore the argument to `--post-file` must be a regular file; specifying a FIFO or something like /dev/stdin won't work.
 It's not quite clear how to work around this limitation inherent in HTTP/1.0.
 Although HTTP/1.1 introduces chunked transfer that doesn't require knowing the request length in advance, a client can't use chunked unless it knows it's talking to an HTTP/1.1 server.
 And it can't know that until it receives a response, which in turn requires the